Koha-Community/kohadocs/source/systempreferences.rst

    the field.
 When all of the requirements are met, an image file will be displayed instead of the standard link text.
 Clicking on the image will open it in the same way as clicking on the link text.
-When you click on the image it should open to full size, in the current window or in a new window depending on the value in the system pref :ref:`OPACURLOpenInNewWindow`.
+When you click on the image it should open to full size, in the current window.

    |image114|